 - Understand the concept of the

-statement in JavaScript. - Learn how to create and call functions that return values.
+- Learn how to create and call functions that return values.

 - Apply this knowledge by writing functions that interact with variables and HTML.

-1. What is the return
+1. What is the return Statement?

-So far, we’ve been giving our functions pieces of information through arguments.
+So far, weβve been giving our functions pieces of information through arguments.
 But did you know that functions can also give information back?
 When a function gives back a value, we say it has returned the information.

-value can be a string, a number, or even a variable, and it will represent the function’s output.
+To return a value from a function, we use the return statement.
+The return value can be a string, a number, or even a variable, and it will represent the function’s output.

 2. Example: Returning Text from a Function